syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Mindmap.md

 When style collection ends, the next level or branch can have styles.
 To be cyclic, enable repeat mode or disable it to continue with last style.

 ## Free form layout
-The mind map free form layout provides an option to rearrange the nodes in layout.
+The mind map free form layout provides an option to rearrange nodes in a layout.
 Mind map layout allows you to enable or disable free form using the “EnableFreeForm” property.
-The following code example illustrates this.
 {% tabs %}
 {% highlight c# %}